-- Run a poll or conduct a survey to ask your clients with what they struggle the most.
+- Run a poll or conduct a survey to ask your clients what they struggle the most.

 - Go through other case studies to gauge what are the most common pain points in your industry.

 While ebooks and white papers are excellent to kick-start the relationship with clients, courses are even better.
-When people sign up for an email course, they’re aware that they’ll receive emails from you on regular basis.
+When people sign up for an email course, they’re aware that they’ll receive emails from you on a regular basis.
 This automatically reduces the pressure of receiving the email and increasing click-through rates and conversions in the process.